-Click the Select window button on one of the lower analysis windows and select Timeline.
+1. Click the Select window button in one of the visualization windows and select Timeline.
 The Timeline window opens.
-The Timeline gives an overview of the Facial Expressions States, and Optional classifications on a timeline.
+The Timeline gives an overview of the Facial Expressions States, and Optional classifications on a time-line.

 2. From the Consumption Behavior drop-down list, select what behaviors you want to view.